 The thermal springs are said to help with arthritis, muscular, and rheumatic conditions.
 The Aqua Team diving center in Loutra also offers organized dives for those wanting to explore the underwater world around Kythnos.

 The beach is very long, free of beach bars.
-There are several shops, rooms for rent, and traditional taverns with whitewashed Cycladic houses.
-Also, on the right side of the beach, above the pool, is the mansion of the Mazaraki family.
+There are several shops, rooms for rent, and traditional taverns, all set in whitewashed Cycladic houses.
+Also, on the right side of the beach, above the pool, is the Mazaraki family’s mansion.
 Built in a Western European-style tower, it is a special building that dominates the beach.
-There is even a small, picturesque harbour, which facilitates several boats.
+There is even a small, picturesque harbor that accommodates several boats.

 Agia Irini